AyushCodez/The-elite-ra-project/README.md

 # Cast X Space

-A game about being castaway on an asteroid, and fixing your spacecraft to find a way home
+A game about being castaway on an asteroid, and fixing your spacecraft to find a way home!
+You must get all the power crystals of your spacecraft!

-**Made by team *elite-ra***
+**Made by team *elite-ra*: Ayush Gupta, Kartikey Pandey and Pranjal Rastogi**

 ## Requirements
 **Python Version:** 3.7.x or above